 Even though the road to Muir Woods is filled with hairpin turns, big sightseeing buses and NO BIKE LANE, you still see plenty of avid bicyclists daring to bike up and down the mountain.

 We don’t suggest this route lightly.
 But it is, technically, a possibility, if your idea of a good time is dodging buses and vehicles on a winding mountain road with no guardrails and no bike lanes.

 OPTION 7: Bike across the Golden Gate Bridge and catch a private Muir Woods shuttle

 Choose your own adventure with our newest tour!
 Bike across the Golden Gate Bridge and down hill into the waterfront town of Sausalito, California for lunch before hopping on our minibus shuttle to explore Muir Woods National Monument for over an hour 🚲🌉🌲Don't forgot to snag 10% off with promo code "golocal"!

-Normally, if you bike across the Golden Gate Bridge — then you have to bike right back across to San Francisco to return your bike.
-Unless you book the only combination bicycle San Francisco tour and Muir Woods shuttle!
-That’s right, you can get the best of both worlds with our bike the bridge and Muir Woods Shuttle.
+If you bike across the Golden Gate Bridge, normally you have to bike right back across to San Francisco to return your bike.
+That is unless you book the only combination bicycle San Francisco tour and Muir Woods tour.